Patoche692/Free-kick/README.md

 # Free-kick
-3D soccer game of free kick written with Python, Pygame, and PyOpenGl.
+[2020 project] 3D soccer game of free kick written with Python, Pygame, and PyOpenGl.

 Handles collisions with the wall, the goal and the back fence.